US envoy dismisses military force in Venezuela in prank call

-WASHINGTON (AP) — The U.S. envoy for Venezuela dismisses the possibility of American military action in the South American country in a recording made by two Russian pranksters.
+WASHINGTON (AP) — The U.S. envoy for Venezuela dismissed the possibility of American military action in the South American country in a recording made by two Russian pranksters and released Wednesday.

-Special Representative Elliott Abrams says in the recording that the U.S. wouldn’t use force in Venezuela unless the government did something “completely crazy” like attack the American Embassy.
+Special Representative Elliott Abrams said in the recording that the U.S. wouldn’t use force in Venezuela unless the government did something “completely crazy” like attack the American Embassy.

-Abrams says the U.S. doesn’t publicly rule out military action to “make the Venezuelan military nervous.”
+But Abrams, who apparently believed he was speaking with a Swiss official, said the U.S. seeks to “make the Venezuelan military nervous” by not publicly ruling out military action to oust President Nicolas Maduro.

-The recording was made by two Russian comedians posing as a Swiss official speaking with Abrams about efforts to seize Venezuelan bank accounts.
+“We think it is a mistake tactically to give them endless reassurances that there will never be American military action,” he said.
+“But I can tell you this is not what we are doing.
+What we are doing is exactly what you see, financial pressure, economic pressure, diplomatic pressure.”

 Most Read Nation & World Stories